 Designing a kitchen from scratch?
 Whether yours is a contemporary or country cottage kitchen, a range cooker will make a fabulous focal point.
-Find out all you know about buying a range cooker in our guide.
+Find out all you know about buying a range cooker in our guide – and check out the best range cookers you can buy now.

 What's the difference between an Aga and a range cooker?